How to Reset Your Password

 Includes Numbers, Symbols, Capital Letters, and Lower-Case Letters: Use a mix of different types of characters to make the password harder to crack.

 Isn’t a Dictionary Word or Combination of Dictionary Words: Stay away from obvious dictionary words and combinations of dictionary words.
 Any word on its own is bad.
 Any combination of a few words, especially if they’re obvious, is also bad.
-For example, “house” is a terrible password.
-“Red house” is also very bad.
+For example, “house” and “Red house” are terrible passwords.

 Doesn’t Rely on Obvious Substitutions: Don’t use common substitutions, either — for example, “H0use” isn’t strong just because you’ve replaced an o with a 0.
-That’s just obvious.
+That’s too obvious.

 Try to mix it up—for example, “BigHouse$123” fits many of the requirements here.
 It’s 12 characters and includes upper-case letters, lower-case letters, a symbol, and some numbers.
 But it’s fairly obvious—it’s a dictionary phrase where each word is capitalized properly.
 There’s only a single symbol, all the numbers are at the end, and they’re in an easy order to guess.